00 / Start HereStart here

 What Bitcode is

 This is the first page for readers who know nothing about Bitcode.
-It keeps the model plain before introducing the deeper Terminal, Exchange, proof, and interface pages.
+It keeps the model plain before /deposits, /reads, /packs, proof, and interface pages.

 After reading

-You can explain Bitcode as source-to-shares market infrastructure and name the major product surfaces without reading implementation history.
+You can explain Bitcode as a market for measured technical knowledge and name the major product surfaces without reading implementation history.

 Plain model